CDS22-formula Ireland — the De Simone Formulation cited in ECCO IBD guidelines and AGA pouchitis guidelines, available nationwide in Ireland

 What is the best VSL3 alternative in Ireland?

 For Irish consumers specifically seeking the original De Simone Formulation that was in VSL#3 before 2016, CDS22-formula is the closest match available in Ireland.
-It uses the same 8 strains at the same DSM codes from the same original master cell bank, at 450 billion CFU per sachet.
+It uses the same 8 strains, matched by strain code, from the same original master cell bank, at 450 billion CFU per sachet.
 The current VSL#3 uses different strain codes and a different cell bank source.
 CDS22-formula is available for nationwide delivery in Ireland from Probiotic.ie.
 Source: ECCO official statement.

 Can I buy CDS22-formula in Ireland?

 Yes.
-CDS22-formula is available in Ireland from Probiotic.ie, the authorised Irish distributor, with cold-chain shipping and tracked delivery nationwide across Ireland including Northern Ireland.
+CDS22-formula is available in Ireland from Probiotic.ie, the authorised Irish distributor.
+Stock is kept refrigerated in storage and dispatched on a tracked next-day service across Ireland including Northern Ireland.
 It is the only product in Ireland currently carrying the original De Simone Formulation.

 Is VSL3 still the original formula?

 No. After the 2016 commercial separation, the product sold as VSL#3 no longer contains the original De Simone Formulation.
 ECCO confirmed this in October 2023.
-Three of the eight original DSF strains (DSM 24734, DSM 24736, DSM 24737) are not part of the current VSL#3 strain set, and the remaining strains carry different strain codes from different bacterial sources.
+Three of the eight original strains (the two now classified as Bifidobacterium animalis lactis and the one now classified as Lactobacillus helveticus) are not part of the current VSL#3 strain set, and the remaining strains carry different strain codes from different bacterial sources.

 What are the best probiotics available in Ireland for gut health?